bufhdy/tot-problem/NOIP-2013/day-1/match.md

 # match

-We'll think in which way it can be to get the best result.
+We'll first think in which way it can be to get the best result.

 We can suppose that there is two 2-element arrays, { a, b } and { c, d }, ordered from smaller to bigger.
 Set S<sub>1</sub> = (a - c) * (a - c) + (b - d) * (b - d), and S<sub>2</sub> = (a - d) * (a - d) + (c - d) * (c - d).
 In this case, S<sub>1</sub> - S<sub>2</sub> = 2 * (d - c) * (a - b) < 0.
 Use *mathematical induction* to conclude that if the two arrays are in order, it has the mininum value.